klockemel/dropletDetection_dynamicSelfAssemblyProject/README.md

 # dropletDetection_dynamicSelfAssemblyProject
-This project contains the scripts used in the droplet detection and data extraction for the dynamic self-assembly project.
+The goal of this project is to 1) establish a python-based automated detection of circular objects of varying sizes in micrographs and extract their pixel brightness values and 2) illustrate temporal dynamics of different nanotube monomer behaviors via an ODE model in Matlab.
+The primary task of the image processing portion of this project was to scale-up the quantification of data from differently sized circular droplets from tens of droplets per image (by hand in FIJI) to hundreds of droplets per image via digital image processing (DIP).
+The DIP scripts here work with proprietary "nd2" files from Nikon NIS-Elements, but can be adapted to process other file formats.
+This project contains all scripts used in the droplet detection and data extraction for the dynamic self-assembly project.
 Using the suggested directory organization is recommended, but not necessary as long as the input-output data for each script maintain their location relative to each other.

+Dependencies are listed in the ".dependencies" file.
+This project uses ND2Reader from nd2reader, found <a href="https://github.com/rbnvrw/nd2reader">here.</a>

 The workflow is as follows: